Solving the IngramSpark 240% Ink Limit Problem

 The Problem with Manual Fixes

 Many authors try to fix this by lowering the CMYK sliders in Photoshop.
-This is a mistake because:
+This approach has significant drawbacks:

 The most efficient way to reduce ink density without losing visual quality is GCR.